Looking to publish? Meet your dream editor, designer and marketer on Reedsy.

 Image: The Cat in the Hat by Dr. Seuss

 Once the story has started, it’s just as important to maintain a steady pace.
-Each scene should ideally act as a little hook of its own, building the tempo or raising the stakes until the resolution.
+Each scene should ideally act as a mini “hook” of its own, building the tempo or raising the stakes until the resolution.

 Another important thing to consider is your choice of words.

 There are many great places to show off your bombastic grandiloquence, but a kid’s book is not one of them.
-Children won't be impressed by four-syllable words — they'll only be confused by them.
+Children won't be impressed by 50-cent words; they'll only be confused.

-That said, children's editor Jenny Bowman often tells her authors that, when used intentionally and sparingly, the occasional big word can be welcome.
+That said, children’s editor Jenny Bowman tells authors that — when used intentionally — the occasional big word can be welcome.
 “Children are smarter than you think, and context can be a beautiful teacher.”

 Lastly, consider your characters, their actions, and the environments they inhabit.
-A talking eagle who’s a corporate lawyer working on a big M&A case might not be as relatable as a little mouse on her first day at school.
+A talking eagle who’s a corporate lawyer working on a big M&A case might not be as compelling as a little mouse having her first day of school.

 Read your story out loud to children and parents in your social circle.
-Pay attention to how it sounds with an audience, and whether it invokes an emotional response.
-Kids are usually pretty honest, so their feedback will be some of the most valuable you’ll receive.
+Pay attention to how it sounds with an audience and whether it invokes an emotional response.
+Kids are usually pretty honest, so their reactions can be quite valuable (though it’ll be up to you to interpret specific action points from things like laughter or wandering eyes).

-Aim for a few rounds of reactions, and incorporate their suggestions as much as possible.
-Once you have thumbs-ups from your young readers, you can begin to think about your next step — which is to start combining your words with powerful visuals.
+In any case, aim for a few rounds of feedback, and incorporate others’ suggestions as much as possible.
+Once you have thumbs-ups all around, you can begin to think about your next step — combining your words with powerful visuals.

 6. Consider repetition and rhyme

 Picture books often feature repetition, rhythm, and rhyme.
-Figurative language like this adds a musicality to books, making them a pleasure to read (and to be heard!) aloud.
+Figurative language can also be great for adding musicality to books, making them more fun to read (and to be heard!) aloud.

 🤔 Should your picture book rhyme?
 Listen to editor and children's author Tracy Gold's opinion on Reedsy Live.

-Let’s have a closer look at why repetition and rhyme are so common in kids’ books.
+Let’s take a closer look at why repetition and rhyme are especially common in kids’ books.

 Repetition facilitates understanding